RDCK wants province to regulate private land logging - BC Local News

 The Regional District of Central Kootenay (RDCK) is calling on the provincial government to regulate private land logging.

-The regional board voted on Thursday to take a resolution to the September conference of the Union of BC Municipalities, asking that body to lobby the forest ministry to develop regulations for the harvesting areas of private land measuring more than four hectares.
+The RDCK voted on Thursday to take a resolution to the September conference of the Union of BC Municipalities, asking that body to lobby the forest ministry to develop regulations for the harvesting areas of private land measuring more than four hectares.

 Ramona Faust, the regional director for Area E, told the Star that the initiative springs from private land logging by the Nelson Land Corporation near Cottonwood Lake and near Wynndell.
 In the case of Cottonwood Lake, she said the logging threatens a regional public investment.